Technomancer-exe/opsGroup201/README.md

 ### SOPs

-- All SOPs will be worked on and committed as Markdow Files.
+- All SOPs will be worked on and committed as Markdown Files.
 - All images will be .png file types

 ### Slide Deck (example)